pcorey/pcorey.github.io/_posts/2017-02-20-rendering-life-on-a-canvas-with-phoenix-sockets.markdown

 ---
 layout: post
-title:  "Rendering Life on a Canvas with Phoenix Sockets"
+title:  "Rendering Life on a Canvas with Phoenix Channels"
 date:   2017-02-20
 tags: []
 ---